-As mentioned above, the additive models involve too many functions.
+As mentioned above, additive models involve too many functions.
 A simple remedy is to restrict all entries to share the same function:

-where $f$ is a uni-dimensional function residing in a function class $\mathcal{H}$ to be specified later, and the scaling $s^{-1}$ is introduced to match with our proposed model \eqref{eqn:broadcast}.
-In other words, we \textit{broadcast}\footnote{A term widely used for similar operations in programming languages such as Python.} the same function $f$ to every entry.
+where $f$ is a univariate function residing in a function class $\mathcal{H}$ to be specified later and the scaling $s^{-1}$ is introduced to match our proposed model \eqref{eqn:broadcast}.
+In other words, we \textit{broadcast}\footnote{A term widely used for similar operations in programming languages such as Python and R.} the same function $f$ to every entry.
 We formally define the broadcasting operator $\mathcal{B} : \mathcal{H} \times \mathcal{X} \to \mathbb{R}^{p_1 \times \cdots \times p_D}$ by

-Figure \ref{fig:tenreg:broadcast} depicts an example of the broadcasting operation.
-In many real life applications, entries within some regions of the tensor (especially images) share similar effects due to certain spatial structures such as a spatially clustered effect.
-For instance, \citet{Zhou-Li-Zhu13} showed that voxels within two brain subregions have similar linkages with attention deficit hyperactivity disorder. \citet{miranda2018tprm} demonstrated that voxels within several subregions of the brain have a spatially clustered effect on Alzheimer's disease.
+Figure~\ref{fig:tenreg:broadcast} depicts an example of the broadcasting operation.
+In many real-life applications, entries within some regions of the tensor (especially images) have similar effects due to certain spatial structures, such as a spatially-clustered effect.
+For instance, \citet{Zhou-Li-Zhu13} showed that voxels within two brain subregions have a similar association with attention deficit hyperactivity disorder. \citet{miranda2018tprm} demonstrated that voxels within several subregions of a brain have a spatially-clustered association with Alzheimer's disease.
 Hence, broadcasting a nonlinear relationship (with the response) is a well-motivated modeling strategy.
-But the assumption that \textit{every} entry has the same nonlinear effect on the response is very restrictive.
-Specifically, in many image data, there are usually only one or a few clusters of entries that are related to the response.
+However, the assumption that \textit{every} entry has the same nonlinear effect on the response is very restrictive.
+Specifically, in image data, there are usually only one or a few clusters of entries that are related to the response.
 Therefore, we move beyond a simple broadcasting structure to achieve more adaptive modeling.